 Allegations of academic misconduct against a nursing school student can result in devastating ramifications that can shatter your goal of pursuing a career as a medical professional.
 Institutions of higher education today are operating in a highly competitive market and are often facing substantial budgetary challenges.
 Overworked faculty members and administrators assigned to handle disciplinary concerns may proceed hastily without recognizing the proper procedural rights of an accused student.
 Having support and assistance from a knowledgeable attorney-adviser is the best course of action to protect your future.

 Have you been accused of an act of academic misconduct?
 You have far too much at stake to take these allegations lightly and jeopardize your plans.
-Joseph D. Lento is an experienced student academic misconduct attorney that is familiar with these matters and will ensure you are treated fairly and pursue a positive outcome.
-Contact the office today at (888) 535-3686 for additional information.
+Joseph D. Lento is an experienced student academic misconduct attorney who has unparalleled experience with these matters - having helped hundreds of nursing students across the United States.
+Attorney Joseph D. Lento and the Lento Law Firm will ensure you are treated fairly and they pursue a positive outcome on your behalf.
+Contact the Lento Law Firm today at (888) 535-3686 for additional information.